 All pupils are encouraged to go on our residential trip(s) throughout their time at Hexham Middle School.
-Additional support staff attend residentials and visits if required to allow the support needed for SEN pupils.
+Additional support staff attend residentials and visits if required to allow the support needed for SEND pupils.

-All pupils are actively encouraged to take part in the wide range of enrichment and extra- curricular activities on offer both during and after the school day.
+All pupils are actively encouraged to take part in the wide range of enrichment and extra-curricular activities on offer both during and after the school day.

-No pupil is ever excluded from taking part in these activities because of their SEN or disability.
+No pupil is ever excluded from taking part in these activities because of their SEND.